Hello Village at Marymount Families, Friends, and Staff. This is Sue Nall the Executive Director.

 Our COVID update since March 2020: Villa St. Joseph has 6 Active staff and or Resident Cases.
-We had a total of 206 resident or staff cases.
-Memory Care Assisted Living at Villa St Joseph has 0 active Resident or Staff cases and a cumulative total of 14 cases.
-Marymount Place has 0 Active Resident or Staff cases — and a cumulative total of 36 resident/staff cases.
+We had a total of 221 resident or staff cases.
+Memory Care Assisted Living at Villa St Joseph has no active Resident or Staff cases and a cumulative total of 14 cases.
+Marymount Place has 1 Active Resident or Staff cases — and a cumulative total of 41 resident/staff cases.
 The good news is none of the cases seem to be related.